aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

   - Immediate: The change immediately takes effect.
   - MaintainTime: The change takes effect during the specified maintenance window.
 For more information, see ModifyDBInstanceMaintainTime.

 * `serverless_config` - (Optional, Available in 1.200.0+) The settings of the serverless instance.
 This parameter is required when you create a serverless instance.
-This parameter takes effect only when you create an ApsaraDB RDS for MySQL instance.
+This parameter takes effect only when you create an ApsaraDB RDS for Serverless instance.

 #### Block pg_hba_conf